HOME SEARCH ALL TOPICS

 During the euphoria of the London Olympics of 2012, I was proud to say that I had seen the 1948 London Olympics.

-However, of course, televisions did not start getting into homes until the early 1950s.
+Yet anyone a few years younger than me was not particularly impressed.
+After all, anyone could see any event by simply turning on the television.
+So it was just assumed that the same was true for the 1948 games.
+It wasn't of course.
+Televisions did not start getting into homes until the early 1950s.
 So the vast majority of the population saw nothing of the games other than what was in the newspaper or on cinema newsreels.
 To see something of them live really was special.

 What I saw live of the 1948 Olympics